Therapists in Berkeley

 Emily Schiller, Psy.D.

 Dr. Emily Schiller (PSY 19529) is a licensed clinical psychologist.
 She earned her Doctorate from CSPP-Alliant international University and holds her Bachelor’s Degree in Psychology from U.C.
 Santa Cruz.
-Prior to joining WMI, Emily provided individual, couples, and group therapy through the Adult Intensive Outpatient Program and Dialectical Behavior Therapy (DBT) Program in the Department of Psychiatry at Kaiser Permanente, Richmond for 18 years.
-Additionally, for 16 years, she served as the Training Director for the Postdoctoral Residency Program where she offered clinical supervisor and mentorship.
+Prior to joining WMI, Emily provided individual and group therapy through the Adult Intensive Outpatient Program and Dialectical Behavior Therapy (DBT) Program in the Department of Psychiatry at Kaiser Permanente, Richmond for 20 years.
+Additionally, for 16 years, she served as the Training Director for the Postdoctoral Residency Program where she offered clinical supervision and mentorship.

 Amy Banas, Ph.D.